Detailed tutorial on how to change the SSH Port

 sftp>

-Congratulations!
-You made it to the end.
-If you're looking to set up your very own SSD-based CentOS VPS, then you can do it easily.
-As we have mentioned earlier, it is good to change the SSH port on CentOS because it offers extra security for the server.
-We have included a step-by-step procedure that is easier to understand.
+Congratulations, you made it to the end.
+If you are looking to set up your very own SSD-based CentOS VPS, then you can do so easily with Monovm.
+As we have mentioned earlier, it is good to change the SSH port on the servers as it offers additional security for the system.
+We have included a step-by-step procedure how to do exactly that on the three latest versions of CentOS.